 This is part two of a two-part series.
-Click here to read part one, where I explain our philosophy behind doing a Whole30 while pregnant, and address severe morning sickness as one reason that a Whole30 might not work for some pregnant women.
+Click here to read part one, where I explain our philosophy behind doing a Whole30 while pregnant, and address severe morning sickness as one reason that a Whole30 might not work for some pregnant people.

 On Instagram I often have women asking me if I recommend that they do a #PregnantWhole30.
 Our opinion is that a Whole30 while pregnant is a great way to support your healthy, happy pregnancy and provide nutrients to your body and your growing baby.
 However, there are some situations that make it less ideal for certain women or at certain times during a woman’s pregnancy.
 Beyond morning sickness (which I address in part one), there are two additional reasons why you may NOT want to do a Whole30 while pregnant.
 Those reasons are weight loss or a history of disordered eating.